AviatrixSystems/avxlabs-docs/ace_pro/docs/lab4.md

 ## 12. Reprogramming of the VPC Router's Routing Table <span style='color:#33ECFF'>(BONUS)</span></summary>

-If you want to see how the **Aviatrix Controller** reprograms the routing of VPC Route0 behind the scenes, you can redo the previous test by following these steps:
+If you want to see how the **Aviatrix Controller** reprograms the routing of VPC Router behind the scenes, you can redo the previous test by following these steps:

-    Return to the AWS Console, invoke the EC2 service, and ensure that you are still in the us-east-1 region (i.e., N. Virginia).
+    Return to the **AWS Console**, invoke the **EC2** service, and ensure that you are still in the **us-east-1** region (i.e., N. Virginia).

 ```{figure} images/lab5-reprogram00.png
 ---